barchart/marketdata-api-js/docs/content/sdk/lib-connection-adapter.md

 * * *

 ## WebSocketAdapterFactoryForBrowsers :id=websocketadapterfactoryforbrowsers
 > An implementation of [WebSocketAdapterFactory](/content/sdk/lib-connection-adapter?id=websocketadapterfactory) for use with web browsers.
-By default,
-> this strategy is used by the [Connection](/content/sdk/lib-connection?id=connection) class.
+Pass
+> an instance of this class to the [Connection.connect](#connectionconnect) function when operating in
+> a web browser.

 **Kind**: global class
 **Extends**: [<code>WebSocketAdapterFactory</code>](#WebSocketAdapterFactory)